ibm-cloud-docs/databases-for-mysql/howto-user-management.md

 Once the task has finished, you can retrieve the new user's connection strings, from the `/users/{userid}/connections` endpoint.

-### Adding users to _Service Credentials_
+### Adding users to _Service credentials_
 {: #user-management-add-users}

-Creating a new user from the CLI doesn't automatically populate that user's connection strings into _Service Credentials_.
+Creating a new user from the CLI doesn't automatically populate that user's connection strings into _Service credentials_.
 If you want to add them there, you can create a new credential with the existing user information.

-Enter the username and password in the JSON field _Add Inline Configuration Parameters_, or specify a file where the JSON information is stored.
-For example, putting `{"existing_credentials":{"username":"Robert","password":"supersecure"}}` in the field generates _Service Credentials_ with the username "Robert" and password "supersecure" filled into connection strings.
+Enter the username and password in the JSON field _Add inline configuration parameters_, or specify a file where the JSON information is stored.
+For example, putting `{"existing_credentials":{"username":"Robert","password":"supersecure"}}` in the field generates _Service credentials_ with the username "Robert" and password "supersecure" filled into connection strings.

 Generating credentials from an existing user does not check for or create that user.
 {: tip}